Battle of Fehmarn (1644)

-The Battle of Fehmarn (1644) took place north-west of the island of Fehmarn, now part of Germany, in the Baltic Sea.
-A combined Swedish fleet, with a large element of hired Dutch ships, defeated a Danish-Norwegian fleet and took 1,000 prisoners, including Ulfeldt, Grabov and von Jasmund.
+The battle of Fehmarn took place north-west of the island of Fehmarn, now part of Germany, in the Baltic Sea.
+A combined Swedish fleet, with a large element of hired Dutch ships, defeated a Danish fleet and took 1,000 prisoners, including Ulfeldt, Benjamin Grabov and von Jasmund.
 The Danish admiral Pros Mund was killed in the battle.

 The Swedes had 16 ships with 392 guns, and the hired Dutch element had 21 ships with 483 guns (making a total of 37 ships with 875 guns).
 The Danes had 17 ships with 448 guns.
 The Swedes expended two fireships and one hired Dutch ship was lost.
 The Danes lost 10 ships captured, including their largest three, and two wrecked.

 Battle

 On the morning of 13 October the Swedish fleet weighed anchor and prepared for battle by dividing into two Swedish and three Dutch squadrons.
 One of the Swedish squadrons was led by Wrangel on Smålands Lejon and the other under vice admiral Peter Blum on Draken.
 The Dutch squadrons were commanded by Mårten Anckarhielm (previously Maerten Thijssen) onboard Jupiter, vice admiral Henrik Gerretsen on Groote Dolphijn and schout-bij-nacht Pieter Marcussen on Groot Vliessingen.

-The Danish-Norwegian fleet was divided in two squadrons under admiral Pros Mund on Patentia and Joachim Grabow on Lindormen.
+The Danish fleet was divided in two squadrons under admiral Pros Mund on Patentia and Joachim Grabow on Lindormen.
 Around 10 am the larger ships in both fleets were within firing range of each other and started firing.
 The smaller Danish ships retreated from the battle, but were pursued by the Dutch ships.

 Early in the battle the Swedish flagship Smålands Lejon was so damaged in her rigging and hull that she had to pull out.
 The Swedish ships Regina and Göteborg attacked and boarded the Danish flagship Patentia.
 The Danish admiral Pros Mund was killed during the fighting.

 The Swedish fire ship Meerman was sent against the Danish Lindormen, which quickly caught fire and exploded.
 The wreck was discovered in 2012.
 Swedish Nya Fortuna captured the Danish man-of-war Oldenborg by boarding.
 The last man-of-war Tre Løver veered off, but was pursued by Anckarhielm's Dutch Jupiter, Patentia and Swarte Arent.
 Tre Løver managed to sink Swarte Arent before the two other Dutch ships boarded her.

 The smaller Danish vessels Tu Løver, Havhesten, and Fides were captured by Dutch Jupiter and Groote Dolphijn.
 A cluster of Danish ships were forced against the shore of Lolland, among them Neptunus, Nellebladet, Stormarn, and Kronet Fisk.
 These were later towed by the Dutch.
 Danish Delmenhorst went aground and exploded after being set on fire by the Swedish fire ship Delfin.
 Danish Markatten, Højenhald and a galleot also went aground, but cannon fire from land protected them from the Dutch.
 Only Pelikanen and Lammet managed to escape and sail to Copenhagen on 17 October.